-On December 19, 2023, VT Smart Venture Sdn Bhd (the "Developer"), a company that is in the business of, among other things, technology services, entered into a Software Development Agreement (the "Software Agreement"), in which the Developer agreed to provide application, services and turnkey solutions on software development in various aspects, including customization, software design layout, creative media platform development, artificial embedded and artificial intelligence related media platform and design in exchange for USD\$1,000,000 worth of common stock of the Company, or 10,000,000 shares valued at USD \$0.10 per share (the "TGL Shares").
+On December 19, 2023, VT Smart Venture Sdn Bhd (the "Developer"), a company that is in the business of, among other things, technology services, entered into a Software Development Agreement (the "Software Agreement" "Agreement"), with us, in which the Developer agreed to shall provide application, services and turnkey solutions on software development in various aspects, including customization, software design layout, creative media platform development, artificial embedded and artificial intelligence related media platform and design in exchange for USD\$1,000,000 worth of common stock, of the Company, par value \$0.00001 per share, or 10,000,000 142,858 (post 1:70 split) shares valued at USD \$0.10\$7.00 (post 1:70 split) per share.
+The Agreement is for a period of one month.